Drawdown is available within the HL Self-Invested Personal Pension (SIPP).

 If you don’t have enough cash in your account to cover charges, we’ll first try to collect charges using any loyalty bonuses you received on investments you bought before 1 April 2014.

 After that, we’d take charges using any cash in your Fund & Share account, if you have one.
 As a final resort, we’d sell holdings in your SIPP to cover any charges and restore the suggested minimum cash balance.
-There will be a small charge of £1.50 per deal and we will normally sell units of your largest fund holding first.
+To sell shares, we'll charge £1.50 per deal.
+There is no charge to sell funds.
+We will normally sell units of your largest fund holding first.

 How much interest does the cash in my SIPP earn?

 It’s important to keep some cash available in your SIPP for paying charges and you can also hold cash while you decide where to invest.
 Currently, you will earn tax-free interest at our variable rate.

 See our cash interest rates page for details.

 The charges above don’t include the cost of any advice you might need.
 If you need financial advice, our adviser would agree this cost with you separately.